meilisearch/firestore-meilisearch/CONTRIBUTING.md

 ``` bash
 yarn watch
 ```
 Launch the watcher on the script.
-You must first have modified this command in the `package.json` file with your own data:
+You have to modify the informations of the playground script by your own parameters inside the `package.json` file:
 ``` bash
 yarn playground
 ```